Chowka bhara: Rules

 returned to its starting square and this pawn needs to start over.
-For a player's pawn to progress into the inner squares, he should have "hit" at least one of his opponent's pawns.
+For a player's pawn to progress into the inner squares, they should have "hit" at least one of their opponent's pawns.
 This condition is imposed on the player and not on his pawn.
-For example, even if one of the player's pawns has hit one of the opponent's, then all his other pawns will be eligible to enter the inner square.
-If it so happens that a player cannot move any of his pawns because he has not "hit" any of his opponents, then the player will lose that turn.
+For example, even if one of the player's pawns has hit one of the opponent's, then all their other pawns will be eligible to enter the inner square.
+If it so happens that a player cannot move any of their pawns because they have not "hit" any of their opponents, then the player will lose that turn.